Lurchicus/MultiTime/README.md

 - Learn how to dynamicly generate UI elements using C#
 - Learn how to create an MSIX installer for installing a WinForms application

-The install package I created can be installed but it would require installing my self signed certificate to the system you run the program on (along with the associated risks).
+The install package I created can be installed but it would require installing my public self signed certificate to the system you run the program on (along with the associated risks).
 Better to get the program source and make your own install package.